mongodb/terraform-provider-mongodbatlas/docs/guides/serverless-shared-migration-guide.md

 **NOTE:** In early 2025, a UI-based tool will be released to assist you in migrating your workloads from Serverless instances to Dedicated clusters.
 This tool will ensure correct migration and you will not need to change connection strings.
 There will be some downtime while using this tool.

-To migrate from Serverless to Dedicated prior to early 2025, please see the following guide: [Convert a Serverless Instance to a Dedicated Cluster](https://www.mongodb.com/docs/atlas/tutorial/convert-serverless-to-dedicated/)
+To migrate from Serverless to Dedicated prior to early 2025, please see the following guide: [Convert a Serverless Instance to a Dedicated Cluster](https://www.mongodb.com/docs/atlas/tutorial/convert-serverless-to-dedicated/). **NOTE:** Manually doing the migration can cause downtime and workload disruption.

 ### Post-Autoconversion Migration Procedure